Identify, build, and learn the sounds of the letter C with a Google Slides Interactive Activity.

 Assign this interactive activity to Google Classroom.
 Please be sure to open in Edit mode, not presentation mode.

-Students will drag and drop interactive pieces to identify letters, build letters, and sort objects by beginning sounds through the interactive slides.
+Students will drag and drop interactive pieces to identify letters, build letters, and sort objects by beginning sound through the interactive slides.

 While you’re here, check out more activities and teaching resources that fill your lesson plans and students’ brains:

-Enhance your phonics program by displaying the phonemes your students are currently mastering with a beautiful Sound Wall Display.
+Print a complete Sound Wall designed to help you enhance your phonics program by displaying the phonemes your students are currently mastering.

 An activity to assist young students with letter recognition, phonological awareness, and fine motor development.